-Exploring Dark Energy, Exoplanets, and Infrared Astrophysics at 100x the scale of Hubble
+Exploring Cosmology, Exoplanets, and Infrared Astrophysics at 100x the scale of Hubble

 Delving into the mysteries of dark energy